NVIDIA-Merlin/systems/README.md

 tritonserver --model-repository=/export_path/
 ```

-Refer to the [Merlin Systems Example Notebooks](./examples/) for a notebook that serves a ranking models ensemble.
-The notebook shows how to deploy the ensemble and demonstrates sending requests to Triton Inference Server.
+Refer to the [Merlin Example Notebooks](https://github.com/NVIDIA-Merlin/Merlin/tree/main/examples/ranking) for exploring example notebooks that serves a ranking model's ensemble.
+The notebooks shows how to deploy the ensemble and demonstrates sending requests to Triton Inference Server.

 ## Building a Four-Stage Recommender Pipeline